 - education and health: the state should let the more efficient private companies handle it- why should it be a right, not a privilege to have such services…

 This policy creates a spiral of poverty and misery.
 Privatization leads to an increase in unemployment, and thus increases competition among workers, which is reflected as pressure on wages to decrease (or at best, not to increase).
 Abolition of workers’ rights, or deregulation of the labor market, is a process known as “informalization.”
 The reduction of workers’ rights also reduces the costs of employers to the detriment of workers, which in practice reduces the real wage, and increases the possibility of dismissal as well as reduced compensation for it.
 Informalization also refers to additional phenomena: increase in temporary employment, the number of short-term contracts (it can be hourly contracts, for example) as well as the so-called self-employed workers (eg the company hires you as a legal entity, not a private one, and then you bear all the costs of your employment: tools, equipment, insurance, means of transport, fuel, vacation, sick leave, etc.).
 Neoliberal logic presents these phenomena as job growth, although it does not contribute to the quality of life in any way.
-If you have a job for 100 full-time workers, and you employ 200 part-time workers, whom bear the cost of employment, then you have 200 workers who receive less than half the salary for the given job, while the entrepreneur reduces costs.
+If you have a job for 100 full-time workers, and you employ 200 part-time workers, who bear the cost of employment, then you have 200 workers who receive less than half the salary for the given job, while the entrepreneur reduces costs.
 Here we come to another effect of informalization, and that is the neglect of existing regulations and work in the gray, if not in the submerged economy.
-In order for workers or the company to save on costs, they ignore safety regulations, avoid paying taxes and social security.
+For workers or the company to save on costs, they ignore safety regulations, avoid paying taxes and social security.

-The effect of informalization is obviously a decline in the absolute and real wages of workers as well as an increase in the profits of entrepreneurs.
+The effect of informalization is a decline in the absolute and real wages of workers as well as an increase in the profits of entrepreneurs.
 However, in such a situation, the state revenue in the form of taxes is significantly reduced.
 Firstly, due to the increase in informalization, and secondly, because the IMF policy usually includes incentive measures for investment that reduces taxes, and necessarily includes the abolition of protectionist measures of the state in the form of reduction of customs duties and tariffs.
-In that way, the domestic economy is left at the mercy of the world market, where it is not competitive, and that leads to its further destruction and a new cycle of privatization, bankruptcy, unemployment and the process described above.
-An empty state coffers also means the abolition of social protection systems such as the pension fund, health care and wealth redistribution systems.
+In that way, the domestic economy is left at the mercy of the world market, where it is not competitive, and that leads to its further destruction and a new cycle of privatization, bankruptcy, unemployment, and the process described above.
+An empty state coffer also means the abolition of social protection systems such as the pension fund, health care, and wealth redistribution systems.
 Thus the poorer will be even poorer, there will be more and more of them, while the rich will become even richer.

 If we interpret this situation through the analysis of the world-system, we can see the following trends: